Learning to see (2017)

-An artificial neural network making predictions on live webcam input, trying to make sense of what it sees, in context of what it’s seen before.
+An artificial neural network looking out onto the world, trying to make sense of what it sees, in context of what it’s seen before.

-The work is part of a broader line of inquiry about self affirming cognitive biases, our inability to see the world from others’ point of view, and the resulting social polarisation.
+The work is part of a broader line of inquiry about self affirming cognitive biases, our inability to see the world from others’ point of view, and the resulting social polarization.

 These images are not using ‘style transfer‘.
 In style transfer, the network is generally run on, and contains information on, a single image.
 These networks contain knowledge of the entire dataset, hundreds of thousands of images.
 Having been trained on these datasets, when the networks look at the world, they can only see through the filter of what they have seen before.